shizejin/lecture-source-py/source/rst/smoothing.rst

 This is an example in which

-*  during peacetime, the government purchases *insurance* against the possibility that war breaks
+*  during peacetime, the government purchases *insurance* against the possibility that war breaks out next period

 *  during wartime, the government purchases *insurance* against the possibility that war continues another period

-*  (Zejin's edits: "the insurance does not pay off so long as peace continues" -> "the return rate of the insurance is low so long as peace continues")
+*  the return  on the insurance against war is low so long as peace continues

-*  (Zejin's edits: "the insurance pays off when war breaks out or continues" -> "the return rate of the insurance is high when war breaks out or continues")
+*  the return  on the insurance against war  is high when war breaks out or continues

-*  (Zejin's edits, add: "Given the history of states we specified, the value of one unit portfolio of government assets will be doubled in the end, because of the high returns during wartime.")
+*  Given the history of states that  we assumed, the value of one unit of the portfolio of government assets will double in the end because of high returns during wartime.

 *Exercise:* try changing the Markov transition matrix so that